How to Start a Notary Business

-Insurance policies will vary.
+The cost to insure a notary business will vary depending on a number of factors.
 To get the most accurate idea of what to budget for insurance, request quotes from multiple providers.
 When comparing the quotes, consider the premiums and how the plan exclusions, coverage limitations, and deductibles compare.

-You will probably not need employees to run your notary business unless you hire an assistant or a marketing representative.
+Many notary businesses are owner-operated and won’t need employees unless they plan to hire an assistant or a marketing representative.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.

 Setting up an accounting system for your notary public business is critical to the long-term success of your business.